 - before preparing food or drink

-- after handling objects such as nappies and condoms.
+- after handling objects that may have been contaminated with body fluids, such as nappies and condoms.

 What can be done to avoid infecting others?

 If you have hepatitis A, as well as washing your

 hands thoroughly, you should avoid the following activities while infectious

 (your doctor will advise, but typically you are infectious until at least one

 week after onset of jaundice or two weeks after the onset of symptoms if there